 Ask about abdominal tenderness before palpating the abdomen and continue to monitor the patient’s face for signs of discomfort throughout the examination.

-Palpate the 9 regions of the abdomen
+Palpate the abdomen

 Palpate the uterus

 Palpate the uterus to identify its borders, including the upper and lateral edges.

 The uterine fundus can be found at different locations during pregnancy, depending on the patient’s current gestation: